telerik/kendo-ui-core/docs/controls/charts/tooltip.md

 ---
 title: Tooltip
-page_title: Configuration guide for the chart tooltip
+page_title: Tooltip | Kendo UI Charts
-description: How to configure the tooltip of a chart, make it visible and set its properties upon your preferences.
+description: "Learn how to configure the tooltip in Kendo UI Charts, make it visible, and set its properties depending on your preferences."
+slug: tooltip_charts_widget
 position: 4
 ---

 # Tooltip

-The Chart can display details about the data point that the mouse is currently hovering.
+The Kendo UI Charts can display details about the data point the mouse is currently hovering.
 The border of this tooltip matches the color of the series.

+**Figure 1.
+Tooltip in a Kendo UI Chart widget**

 ![](/controls/charts/chart-tooltip.png)

 ## Configuration

 The tooltip is not visible by default.
-You can enable it by setting the visible property of the tooltip object to true:
+You can enable it by setting the visible property of the tooltip object to `true`, as demonstrated below.

+###### Example

     $("#chart").kendoChart({
         series: [{